Skill Certificate in Automotive Electrical Technology

 - Demonstrate proficiency in the use of automotive diagnostic equipment to evaluate system performance and determine needed repairs.

 Entry-level employment opportunities include, but are not limited to automotive electrical systems diagnosis and repair, servicing, diagnosing and replacing worn and defective electronic accessory components and the maintenance of automotive battery, starting and charging systems.
-This certificate is designed to meet national certification and training standards (NATEF) for automotive service excellence (ASE) testing and certification category (A6).
+This certificate is designed to meet national certification and training standards (ASEEF) for automotive service excellence (ASE) testing and certification category (A6) as well as advanced level certification (L3).

 |REQUIRED CERTIFICATE COURSES|